stellaris-mods/mercenary-enclave/readme.md

 ## Beta
 There's a few features I can add, but someone needs to tell me if they want them or not:

-* Civilian fleet raid \- kill 2\-4 science/construction vessels, usable against crisis as well
+* Civilian Military Ships Raid \- kill 2\-4 science/construction vessels, usable against crisis as well
 * Enclave respawns after 5\-10 years if destroyed
 * Military Station System Raid, clears all military stations from selected solar system
 * Guard System, the enclave parks a military fleet in your preferred controlled solar system, attacking any hostile fleets that enter